yijiano/vim/README.md

 # Windows

-Just copy the files manually.
+Just copy the respective files from the `file` directory manually.

 # Unix (Linux, MacOS, etc)